russeta/docs-tap/convention-service/creating-conventions.md

 compositions the choreographer calls into action.
-The Convention Service enables people in operational roles to efficiently apply their operational expertises They can specify the runtime best practices and policies (or conventions) of their organization to workloads as they created them on the platform.
+The Convention Service enables people in operational roles to efficiently apply their operational expertises They can specify the runtime best practices and policies (or conventions) of their organization to workloads as they create them on the platform.
 The power of this component becomes evident when the conventions of an organization are applied consistently, at scale, and without hindering the velocity of app developers.